steffahn/rust-feature-ideas/inhabited.md

 *	Whenever at some point both <code>_TypeExpr_: Inhabited</code> and <code>_TypeExpr_: !Inhabited</code> holds, it is known that that point is unreachable.
 	In particular, in unreachable code an end of a block has an implicit return value of `!` instead of `()`.
 *	The compiler has an internal, more precise notion of inhabited vs uninhabited types.
-Basically, this notion operates as if every legal `Contains` implementation would actually exist.
+Basically, this notion operates as if every legal `Contains` implementation would actually exist and all fields are public.
 This internal reasoning can be used to remove uninhabited variants from enums.